useduudm/csgo-hook-friendly-damage/README.md

 # csgo-hook-friendly-damage
-just for a reference,code from c5pug
+just for a reference,original code from c5pug by Bone